-Celebrating the 5th anniversary of their landmark Papillon watch, which in its own turn itself celebrated the 10th anniversary of the Daniel Roth brand, the Swiss watch makers have recently presented their new take on the famous and much adored timepiece.
+Celebrating the 5th anniversary of their landmark Papillon chronograph, which in its own turn itself celebrated the 10th anniversary of the brand, Daniel Roth has recently revealed the new take on their famous and much-adored timepiece.

-Featuring the same Ellipsocurvex case and a pair of patented lozenge-shaped pivoting-head retrograde minute hands, the new Daniel Roth Papillon Chronograph watch is now powered by a mechanical self-winding Frederic Piguet column-wheel chronograph caliber.
+Presenting it in a fresh blue-and-silver color scheme, the brand has also equipped the device with a new movement.
+The mechanism is made by one of the most revered manufacturers in the country, which is famous for its high-precision mechanisms.
+Featuring the same Ellipsocurvex case and a pair of patented lozenge-shaped pivoting-head retrograde minute hands, the new Papillon Chronograph (ref.
+319.Z.60.394.CM.BD) now sports a mechanical self-winding Frederic Piguet column-wheel chronograph caliber.

 When the movement is ready, it is further equipped with Daniel Roth’s own complication module that drives this “semi-retrograde” minute hands.

 As you may gather from the photo, both hands are constantly in motion rotating slowly on a skeletonized disk around their common center of gravity.

 When one hand reaches its 3 o’clock position on the disk (“00” mark on the minute track,) it instantly rotates 90 degrees clockwise and becomes a “pointer” of the minute hand.
 At the same time, another hand that’s just passed the “60” mark, rotates the same 90 degrees, “retracting” itself into the rotating disk.